People of the Sky

 "People of the Sky" is a song by the Canadian rock band Sloan.
-It was released in 1994 as the second single from the band's second studio album Twice Removed.
+It was released in 1994 as the second single from the band's second studio album, Twice Removed.
 The song is featured on the band's compilation album A Sides Win: Singles 1992-2005.

-It was the band's first song written by Andrew Scott to be released as a single.
+Music videos

+Two videos were made for "People of the Sky".
+The alternate video was filmed on the same set where the band filmed their video for "Coax Me".